Denis Periša

 Denis Periša (born July 23, 1983) is a political activist, whistle blower and computer hacker from Šibenik, Croatia.
+He founded the computer security website Jezgra.org in 1997.
 He was convicted and criminally charged in September 1999.
-He was forbidden to use any form of computer systems or the internet for hacking the e-mail of politician Veselin Pejnović while planting a backdoor to his network.
-He founded the computer security website Jezgra.org in 1997.
-He founded ŠI-WIFI wireless, an organization that was formed for his town in 2005.
+He was forbidden the use of any form of computer system or the internet for hacking the e-mail of politician Veselin Pejnović while planting a backdoor to his network.
+In 2005, he founded ŠI-WIFI wireless, an organization that was formed for his town.

 Activism

 During the COVID-19 pandemic, as part of a group, Periša made 3D-printed face shields for the local hospitals in Drniš and Knin.

 Law and order

-Beginning in 2017, Periša worked on cases for local police and DORH (State Attorney) by coming across and prosecuting online bullies and people spreading hate with possible use of physical violence towards others.
-He spoke about how to report such crimes on National Television.
-Shortly after he was threatened and was put under police protection.
-Later on, he was searching for fugitive Ivica Todorić and his online servers.
+Beginning in 2017, Periša worked on cases for local police and DORH (the state attorney) by coming across and prosecuting online bullies and people spreading hate with the possible use of physical violence towards others.
+He spoke about how to report such crimes on national television.
+Shortly after that, he was threatened and put under police protection.
+Later on, he searched for fugitive Ivica Todorić and the servers Todorić used.